-Once that you've found Vanguard U.S. Minimum Volatility on your broker, you can submit a purchase order to buy the stock for $103.05 a share (current price).
-Note that depending on when you decide to buy the stock, the stock might be higher or lower than the price listed.
-You may also be able to purchase fractional shares, depending on your broker.
+Once that you've found Vanguard U.S. Minimum Volatility on your broker, submit a purchase order to buy shares of the stock (currently $109.10 a share).
+Depending on when you purchase, the stock might be higher or lower than the price listed.
+You may also be able to purchase fractional shares depending on your broker.

-Once your order is fulfilled, you've just bought your first shares of Vanguard U.S. Minimum Volatility.
-Congratulations!
+Once your order gets fulfilled, you've purchased your first shares of Vanguard U.S. Minimum Volatility.

 When submitting your order, you may choose to buy shares of Vanguard U.S. Minimum Volatility at the market price with a market order or at a set price using a limit order.

 By default all purchases are considered market orders unless specified otherwise.
-Limit orders are great if you only want to buy shares of VFMV if it reaches a certain price.
+Limit orders are great for when you only want to buy shares of VFMV at a specific price.

 Should You Buy VFMV Stock Now?

-In the past week, the price per share of Vanguard U.S. Minimum Volatility has gone up ↑0.58 (0.57%) while the daily volume has decreased slightly.
+In the past week the price per share of Vanguard U.S. Minimum Volatility has gone up ↑1.91 (1.79%) and the daily volume has increased by more than 2x the daily average.
 You should buy VFMV now if you think the stock will continue going up in price.

-In the end no one nor metric can really tell you whether or not you should buy VFMV today.
-You should be comfortable with the risk of the investment and buy only when you think the time is right.
+In the end, you should be comfortable with the risk of the investment and only buy shares of VFMV when you feel the time is right.